 Imagine the surprise of members in an aggressively raucous band discovering that a military force has deemed their music a useful form of torture.
 That was the surprise that the United States' military sprang on the members of a Vancouver group, Skinny Puppy.
 Most might consider such use as a total affront: the ultimate critical thumbs down on the creative efforts of a group.
 Keyboardist cEvin Key had two specific complaints, lodged with some flawed logic.
-"I am not only against the fact they're using our music to inflict damage on somebody else," he noted, "but they are doing it without anybody's permission."39 He wanted \$600,000 in royalties from the military for the use of their sonic mayhem in the Guantánamo Bay prison complex kept by the United States.
+"I am not only against the fact they're using our music to inflict damage on somebody else," he noted, "but they are doing it without anybody's permission."
+He wanted \$600,000 in royalties from the military for the use of their sonic mayhem in the Guantánamo Bay prison complex kept by the United States.

-There is an entire sub-species of academic research conducted by specialists who assess how hostile environments assault the senses.
+There is an entire sub-species of academic research conducted by specialists who assess how seemingly ordinary environments can act as deterrents.
 Anyone strolling through a city will see brutalist walls of stone or masonry on first floors that allow occupants to turn their backs on the street-life outside.
 Ledges bordering buildings sometimes have spikes or metal ridges built into them to discourage someone pausing to rest, or skateboarders looking for a new challenge.
 While attitudes about the homeless are changing, many cities have been careful to limit public seating outside of parks or some squares.
-Prior to the 2020 pandemic a visitor to midtown Manhattan would find only a few attractive places to sit, the nicest of which remains Bryant Park, beginning at Sixth Avenue and 40th Street and extending to portions of Fifth Avenue.40 The goal of minimal accommodation even extends to hotels, which have figured out how to build lobbies that feature uncomfortable seating.
+Prior to the 2020 pandemic a visitor to midtown Manhattan would find only a few attractive places to sit, the nicest of which remains Bryant Park, beginning at Sixth Avenue and 40th Street and extending to portions of Fifth Avenue.
+The goal of minimal accommodation even extends to hotels, which have figured out how to build lobbies that feature uncomfortable seating.
 The goal is to keep people from remaining in a lobby for an extended length of time.
 One manufacturer of commercial furniture advertises a long fauxleather couch that is wide, but with a low back rising barely a foot.
 It looks like a couch but "sits" like a bench.

 Our point is that there are direct equivalents in the use of sound to discourage lingering in one location.
 The options vary from aggressive to creative.
 The simplest auditory deterrent uses a high frequency speaker mounted on an external wall.
 The "Mosquito" looks like an ordinary outdoor fixture, but its electronics only put out a pure tone of 17.4 kHz, beyond what most older adults could hear, but still inside the audible spectrum of younger ears.
 The effect is not unlike the faint high-frequency buzzing heard from older florescent fixtures.
 Presumably, teens who might be inclined to hang around the outside of a convenience store may decide to move somewhere else.
-The maker claims brisk sales in the United States and Europe.41 transcendent-is a practice whose contemplation would always lead me to contemplation of bodies and pleasures.
-Not bodies in pain.42
+The maker claims brisk sales in the United States and Europe.

-Using music as hostile acoustic furniture is hardly new, though the research at this point is better at noting cases than specific effects.
+Using simple tones or music as hostile forms of acoustic furniture is hardly new, though the research at this point is better at noting cases than specific effects.
 At one extreme, the best overview of how music is used as torture is still Suzanne Cusick's 2006 synopsis in the journal Transcultural Music Review.
-As she notes in her preface,
+As she notes in her preface, that remains residually invested in the notion that music is beautiful, even transcendent-is a practice whose contemplation would always lead me to contemplation of bodies and pleasures.
+Not bodies in pain.

-I began desultory research on a phenomenon of the current "global war on terror" that particularly wounds me as a musician-wounds me in that part of my sensibility that remains residually invested in the notion that music is beautiful, even
+I began desultory research on a phenomenon of the current "global war on terror" that particularly wounds me as a musician-wounds me in that part of my sensibility